 - The insert face must be in the same plane as the base face.
-That is why from the beginning a plane constraint is active that enforces that all new points are placed in the plane of the base face. - An edge of the insert face must not intersect with any edge of the base face. - One can snap to the edges of the base face or to the edges of other holes inside the base face in order to create a vertex.
+That is why from the beginning a plane constraint is active that enforces that all new points are placed in the plane of the base face. - One can snap to the edges of the base face or to the edges of other holes inside the base face in order to create a vertex.